 Hormonal changes vs. Hormonal imbalance

-Women’s hormonal cycle undergoes natural changes during the period of:
+A woman's hormonal cycle undergoes natural changes during the periods of:

 - Aging processes